Searching for classic New England? Our list of the best things to do in Woodstock, VT will help you find it.

 Woodstock and Quechee are different towns in west-central Vermont, but a trip to one can’t really be complete without a trip to the other.

-When you’re searching for things to do near Woodstock VT, also be looking for things to do in Quechee VT.
+When you’re searching for things to do near Woodstock, VT, also look for things to do in Quechee, VT.
 There are so many!

 The gorge is especially magical in the autumn, when the trees on either side burst into remarkable hues of orange and red.

-If you’re feeling adventurous, you can do a fairly short hike down alongside the gorge.
-The trail leaves from around the parking area and takes you to some short waterfalls.
+If you’re feeling adventurous, you can take a fairly short hike down alongside the gorge.
+The trail leaves from the parking area and takes you to some short waterfalls.

 Learn About Glassblowing